 REQ-NS_NRM-CON-001: The NRM definitions shall support management of network slice.

 REQ-NS_NRM-CON-002: The NRM definitions shall support management of network slice subnet.

+NOTE: Input data to network slice management can be information from an SLS associated with an SLA.